 Speech signals are the consequence of the deformation of the vocal tract under the effect of the movements of the articulators (jaw, lips, tongue, ...) to modulate the excitation signal produced by the vocal cords or air turbulence.
 These deformations are visible on the face (lips, cheeks, jaw) through the coordination of different orofacial muscles and skin deformation induced by the latter.
 These deformations may also express different emotions.
 We should note that human speech expresses more than just phonetic content, to be able to communicate effectively.
 In this project, we address the different aspects related to speech production from the modeling of the vocal tract up to the production of expressive audiovisual speech.
-Phonetic contrasts used by the phonological system of any language these contrasts are organized so as to guarantee that human listeners can identify (categorize) sounds robustly.
+Phonetic contrasts used by the phonological system of any language result from constraints imposed by the nature of the human speech production apparatus.
+For a given language these contrasts are organized so as to guarantee that human listeners can identify (categorize) sounds robustly.
 The study of the categorization of sounds and prosody thus provides a complementary view on speech signals by focusing on the discrimination of sounds by humans, particularly in the context of language learning.